j-feng13/myglasseye.studio/build_log.md

 2. `ALTER TABLE photos RENAME COLUMN name TO image`
 3. `ALTER TABLE photos ALTER COLUMN image TYPE text`
 4. `ALTER TABLE photos ALTER COLUMN before_image TYPE text`

+### Add some photos and a JSON file
+1. Uploaded a small selection of files to a folder `main_images` in the `myglasseye.studio.photos` bucket
+2. Created a JSON file with fields `image, title, description`

+### Begin the front end